pingcap/tidb-operator/en/restore-data-using-tidb-lightning.md

 The method of deploying TiDB Lightning varies with different methods of granting permissions and with different storages.

-* If you grant permissions by importing Amazon S3 AccessKey and SecretKey, or if you use Ceph or GCS as the storage, run the following command to deploy TiDB Lightning:
+* For [Local Mode](#local), [Ad hoc Mode](#ad-hoc), and [Remote Mode](#remote) (only for remote modes that meet one of the three requirements: using Amazon S3 AccessKey and SecretKey permission granting methods, using Ceph as the storage backend, or using GCS as the storage backend), run the following command to deploy TiDB Lightning.

     {{< copyable "shell-regular" >}}